angeloc31/cis106/Projects/Deliverable 2/Deliverable 2.md

 ##### Here I'm checking the status of my ssh.

 ![Deliverable2](Website.1.png)
 ##### Here I choosed a free website template.
-I copy the link and using a git command I unzip it and created my website.
+I copied the link and using a git command I unzip it and created my website.
 ![Deliverable2](Website.2.png)
 ##### As you can see my private website is done.
 ![Deliverable2](website.3.png)